Mailrith Developer Documentation

 ## Developer Categories

-- [Getting Started](https://mailrith.com/developers/category/getting-started.md): Create workspace keys, make your first authenticated request, and test the public API locally.
+- [Getting Started](https://mailrith.com/developers/category/getting-started.md): Create workspace keys, send your first authenticated request, and test the public API in your local environment.
 Includes 7 guides.

-- [API Concepts](https://mailrith.com/developers/category/api-concepts.md): Learn how pagination, errors, idempotency, and versioning work before you wire Mailrith into a sync flow.
-Includes 4 guides.
+- [API Concepts](https://mailrith.com/developers/category/api-concepts.md): Learn how pagination, errors, idempotency, and versioning work before you connect Mailrith to a sync flow.
+Includes 5 guides.

 - [API Resources](https://mailrith.com/developers/category/resources.md): Work with subscribers, tags, custom fields, forms, landing pages, segments, and asynchronous import or export jobs.
 Includes 13 guides.